-SUNY-ESF University Police has signed memorandums of understanding (MOU's) with the Syracuse Police Department and the St. Lawrence County Sheriff's Department.
-These MOU's define what each department's jurisdiction will be in the investigation of violent felony and missing student cases.
+SUNY-ESF University Police has a signed memorandum of understanding (MOU) with the St. Lawrence County Sheriff's Department.
+This MOU defines what each department's jurisdiction will be in the investigation of violent felony and missing student cases.

 Reporting Crimes